 - optional: crushed fennel seed (great for pizzas)

 - Bring to a low simmer then cover.
-Simmer on low for 30-45 minutes to desired thickness.
-Stir the marinara often.
+Simmer on low for 30-45 minutes to desired thickness, stirring often.

 - Taste and adjust any seasonings if necessary.